 Within Ward Terrace there are two main areas of interest.
 When driving in from the north the first area contains "Sky City", an incredible rock formation with many holes in it.
 Sky City is about 1.5 miles from the nearest road.
 About .6 miles north of Sky City there is an area containing some spectacular hoodoos in a beautiful setting, and many more red and white striped rocks.
 Further south at the end of road you can find The Eye of the Needle rock formation, and also London Bridge and The Ducks.
 Unfortunately Eye of the Needle collapsed sometime in early-mid 2019 and is no longer worth photographing.
 The Ducks and London Bridge are still worth the visit however.

 The rock formation known as The Hopi Clown is also in the Adeii Eichii Cliffs area.
-Even though a permit is available for the area reportedly the local leaseholder does not want visitors so I no longer include travel directions to The Hopi Clown on this site.
+Even though a permit is available for the area the roads are in bad disrepair so I no longer include travel directions to The Hopi Clown on this site.
 If you do manage to get to The Hopi Clown here are some shooting recommendations.
 The best side of the Hopi Clown faces the northeast.
 Sunrise shots should work reasonably well starting in late March.
 Sunset shots might work around the summer solstice.
+The formation known as the Moenave Candles should be best around the summer solstice as well.

 In view of the long and difficult drive to the Adeii Eichii trailhead I suggest you car camp at the trailhead.
 Alternatively the Cameron Trading Post has a good restaurant, room rates are reasonable, and the wifi works!
 Tuba City also has good lodging.